algosup/2023-2024-project-4-sportshield-team-5/documents/technical-specification/technical-specification.md

 We won't expand on all the possible causes of a failure, so we encourage to read again attentively these 7 steps, and check if it worked well.
 If there are still some problems, find some help on the internet, by copying the error message of the terminal output.
 And if possible, try with another board.

-# 5. Methodology and Conventions
+# 4. Methodology and Conventions

 ## GitHub

 ### Branches

 The **main branch** hosts only files which are finished and reviewed by the Quality Assurance.
-This branch requires a 'pull request' reviewed by at least 1 other member of the team before a merge.
+This branch requires a 'pull request[^10]' reviewed by at least 1 other member of the team before a merge.
 It can't be bypassed by anybody.

 The **document branch** hosts the document being redacted and doesn't follow any particular rule.

 The **dev branch** hosts the software we are coding, but requires the code inside to don't have any compilation errors, and, if possible, to work as expected at th current step.
-This branch requires a 'pull request' reviewed by at least 1 other member of the team before a merge.
+This branch requires a 'pull request[^10]' reviewed by at least 1 other member of the team before a merge.

 ### Files and folders architecture

 Each folder and file name will be in ```kebab-case```, except for the files used as illustrations or resources in the main documents of the project.
-Also, the folder and its .ino file where is contained the firmware will follow the ```snake_case```.
+Also, the folder and its .ino file where is contained the firmware[^3] will follow the ```snake_case```.
 ```
 Root/
 ├── src/